Kris7979/UID-project1/README.md

 # Personal Portfolio Website

-This is a modern, responsive web portfolio showcasing my skills, projects, and contact information.
+This is a responsive web portfolio showcasing my skills, projects, and contact information.

 ## Overview

-This portfolio site is built using **HTML5**, **CSS3**, and integrates **Font Awesome** for icons and **Google Fonts** for typography.
+This portfolio site is built using **HTML**, **CSS**, and integrates **Font Awesome** for icons and **Google Fonts** for typography.
 It highlights my technical skills, key projects, and ways to connect with me.

 ## Project Structure